 Pima County Outlook

-- Absolute levels of community-driven viral transmission remain high as evidenced by substantial numbers of newly reported cases.
+- Absolute levels of community-driven viral transmission have never been higher as evidenced by frequent daily and weekly record-setting numbers of newly reported cases.

 Based on what we know now about this pandemic, we support guidelines for social distancing to slow the spread of the virus and urge everyone to follow the recommendations provided by the Centers for Disease Control and Prevention (CDC) to protect yourself, your family, your neighbors, and your employees.
 Please heed the recommendations as provided by the CDC, found at the following website: https://www.cdc.gov/coronavirus/2019-ncov/prepare/prevention.html